How to Bet on the NHL [Video]

-In this example detroit must win by two or more goals for bets on them to win.
-Using what we learned earlier about American odds we can see that you must bet $140 on detroit to win $100 in profit.
+In this example, Detroit must win by two or more goals for bets on them to win.
+Using what we learned earlier about American odds we can see that you must bet $140 on Detroit to win $100 in profit.

 Winnipeg, on the other hand, can lose the game by one point or win outright for bets on them to win.
-The American odds of +180 tells us that if we bet $100 on them and win we’ll make $180 in profit.
+The American odds of +180 tell us that if we bet $100 on them and win we’ll make $180 in profit.